baronvonbeck/CryptocurrencyTracker/README.md

 Now, navigate to the following URL : http://localhost:8080

-The default URL is set to localhost with port # 8080.
+The default URL is set to localhost with port 8080.

 ## TODO
-    * Implement graphs page
+    * Test on production AWS
     * Continue writing a better README :)